William Asher

 William Milton Asher (August 8, 1921 – July 16, 2012) was an American television and film producer, film director, and screenwriter.
 He was one of the most prolific early television directors, producing or directing over two dozen series.

 With television in its infancy, Asher introduced the sitcom Our Miss Brooks, which was adapted from a radio show.
 He began directing I Love Lucy by 1952.
 As a result of his early success, Asher was considered an "early wunderkind of TV-land," and was hyperbolically credited in one magazine article with "inventing" the sitcom.
 In 1964, he began to direct episodes of Bewitched, which starred his wife Elizabeth Montgomery.
 He produced the series from the fourth season.

+Asher was also crucial to the success of AIP's Beach Party series.

 Asher was nominated for an Emmy Award four times, winning once for directing Bewitched in 1966.
 He was also nominated for the DGA Award in 1951 for I Love Lucy.

 Early life

 Asher was born in New York City to stage actress Lillian Bonner and producer Ephraim M. Asher (1887–1937), whose movie credits were mostly as an associate producer.
 His sister, Betty Asher, was an MGM publicist for Judy Garland.
 His father was Jewish and his mother was Catholic.
 Asher's family moved to Los Angeles when he was around 3, where he often accompanied his father to the movie studio.

 Asher's parents divorced when he was 11, resulting in a return to New York with his mother.
 He later recalled that this period of his life was filled with turmoil, because his mother was an abusive alcoholic.
 As a result of having to live in New York with his mother, he dropped out of school and, after working in the mailroom at Universal Studios in Los Angeles, he joined the Army in 1941.
 He served in the Army Signal Corps for four years, stationed in Astoria, Queens New York City as a unit photographer.